docker-archive/docker-tutorial/README.md

 * In your "host" app settings include "docker_tutorial"
 * in a template {% include 'tutorial/snippet.html' %}
 * in your urls.py add url(r'^tutorial/', include('docker_tutorial.urls')),
+* in your settings make sure you include the session middleware:

 When you want to make changes